-Since the complexity of the IT infrastructure increases, due to the overall number of the integrated systems, the need for software testing grows respectively.
+Since the complexity of the IT infrastructure increases, due to the overall number of integrated systems, the need for software testing grows respectively.
 The number and the complexity of the required tests grow, which considerably slows down product release.
 On the other hand, almost all companies aim to reduce software release time.
 That’s why the extension of the software life cycle due to the increasing testing phase is perceived negatively.
-Sometimes, it can lead to partial or even full refusal from testing which, in its turn, leads to the significant decline in the quality of IT services .
+Sometimes, it can lead to partial or even full refusal from testing which, in its turn, leads to a significant decline in the quality of IT services.

 Neglect of software testing causes the following consequences:

 - Reduced product quality (a prime cause of all the other implications)

 - Constant growth of indirect costs for quality assurance due to software defects that appear during the exploitation period

 - Loss of customers who do not want to use low-quality products

 It’s desirable to conduct software testing as early as possible, at the stage of requirements analysis.
 Now let’s define the optimal moment to start testing.

 According to the research of the IBM company, the cost of software bugs removal increases in course of time.

 For example, one hour of developer’s work costs 25$ and defect removal process at the stage of architectural planning takes 2 hours.
 Therefore, the overall cost is 50$.